POSCO : ESG Report | MarketScreener

 The above-listed data covers Pohang Works and Gwangyang Works only, which may lead to discrepancies from the inventory data submitted to the government that covers all worksites

-Changes made in GHG-emission calculations may lead to discrepancies from the 2019 Corporate Citizenship Report
+Changes made in GHG-emission calculations may lead to discrepancies with the 2019 Corporate Citizenship Report

 Emissions that were ultimately reported to the government after third-party verification but subject to change according to the government's final assessment results